rjohn92/Learning-C/README.md

 ---

 ## Module 12: Mini-Projects and Capstone
-- Implement a small C project (chat server, calculator, file parser, etc.)
+- Implement a small C project (echo-args, wc-bytes, file parser, hexdump etc.)
 - Document, debug, and “attack” your own code (try to break it, then fix the bugs)
 - Optional: Write intentionally vulnerable code, then find/exploit it